organization-supply/organization.supply/hugo/content/features/whitelabel.md

 ---

 Full customizable to fit the style of your organization.
-Including colors and logos.
+Choose your own colors and we're currently exploring the use of custom (sub)domain names for your organization.